What is a Wireless Network?

 Adapter: A wireless adapter or NIC (Network Interface Card) that is used to connect to a laptop or PC to a wireless LAN (Local Area Network).

 An Ad-hoc wireless network is made up of a group of PC's and/or laptops connected as an independent wireless LAN.
+A wireless network in ad-hoc mode have the following characteristics:

 Encryption is used to hide or mask the data being sent through wireless transmissions.
 There are several popular and widely used encryption methods used today including WEP (Wired Equivalent Privacy, and WPA (Wi-Fi Protected Access).